tonini23/tonini23/README.md

 Platform for university students to offer/request tutoring with CFU recognition in JavaFX.

 ### 📱 MoodMate
 Mobile systems programming project developed in Kotlin.
+26/30

-### 📊 Big Data Project
+### 📊 BrawlData
-Analysis of Brawlhalla legends data using notebooks and data analysis tools in Panda (Python)
+Big data exam: Analysis of Brawlhalla legends data using notebooks and data analysis tools in Panda (Python).
+26/30

 ---